 Blast furnace #6 was the largest in all of south-eastern Europe, producing 6,500 cubic meters of pig iron during one expulsion, so the other five furnaces were now going to make up for the drop in production due to furnace #6 being shut down.
 The work schedule was seven days a week, twelve hours a day, two shifts, one starting at 7 a.m., the other at 7 p.m.
-Since the work was done in secret, there was no pay above the 120 extra hours allowed per person each year.
+Since the work was done in secret, there was no overtime pay above the 120 extra hours allowed per person each year.

-My father was in charge of the repairs at the twelve raw material silos (four-story tall structures) and the conveyor belts that fed the iron ore, coke, limestone and alloying elements into the furnace.
+My father was in charge of the repairs at the twelve raw-material silos (four-story tall structures) and the conveyor belts that fed the iron ore, coke, limestone, and alloying elements into the furnace.
 His team usually had 120 specialized workers, but now he and his foremen were leading 500 workers transferred from all over Galaţi County.
 They worked inside a covered unheated structure the size of a football field.
 In February 1986, when temperatures dropped to -26° Celsius (-15° Fahrenheit) and people had trouble breathing, they tied colored rags over their faces and kept working.
-My father’s team had red mufflers, which made it easier for him to keep track of them, up on the scaffolds and down between the silos.
+My father’s men had red mufflers, which made it easier for him to keep track of them, up on the scaffolds and down between the silos.

 “How did you feel during that time?”
 I said.